-Process Description midaemon The Measurement Interface daemon, midaemon, provides an interface between ARM transaction tracking and the Performance Collection Component.
+scope Scope is a process that runs on an HP Operations agent system.
+It is invoked by the ovpa script.
+Scope logs performance data that is read by HP Performance Manager and other analysis software programs.
+The scope process can serve as a data collector.
+The user-controlled configuration file- the parm file-is used to control logging of data by scope. midaemon The Measurement Interface daemon, midaemon, provides an interface between ARM transaction tracking and the Performance Collection Component.
 This process translates trace data into Measurement Interface counter data using a memory-based MI Performance Database to hold the counters.
 The database is accessed by collector programs such as glance, xglance, and scope.
 The midaemon process must be run as root or with the set-user-id bit set to root.
-Attempting to run the midaemon process without the root privilege results in an immediate termination. midaemon runs in the background mode by default. ttd The transaction tracking daemon, ttd, reads and registers transaction definitions from the following configuration file: On UNIX: /var/opt/perf/ttd.conf • On Windows: %ovdatadir%\ttd.conf The ttd process also assigns IDs to the transaction names passed to it through the arm_getid calls that come from the ARM library.
+Attempting trun the midaemon process without the root privilege results in an immediate termination. midaemor runs in the background mode by default. ttd The transaction tracking daemon, ttd, reads and registers transaction definitions from the following configuration file: On UNIX: /var/opt/perf/ttd.conf On Windows: %ovdatadir%\ttd.conf The ttd process also assigns IDs to the transaction names passed to it through the arm_getidcalls that come from the ARM library.
 The ttd process synchronizes these transaction definitions with the midaemon process.
 You must run the registration daemon, ttd, as root or with the set-user-id bit set to root. ttd runs in the background mode by default. perfalarm The alarm generator server, perfalarm, helps in scanning the information in the alarmdef file and sending alerts to the destinations based on the configuration information in the alarmdef file.